iterative/mlem.ai/content/docs/object-reference/serving/rabbitmq.md

 - `queue_prefix: str = ""` - Queue prefix

-- `interface: InterfaceDescriptor` - Optional augmented interface
+- `request_serializer: Serializer` - Serializer to use for all requests

-- `strict_interface: bool = False` - Whether to force identical interface
+- `response_serializer: Serializer` - Serializer to use for all responses

-- `standardize: bool = True` - Whether to conform model interface to standard ("predict" method with single arg "data")
+- `standardize: bool = True` - Use standard model interface